 OpenID Connect Configuration

-explain how to set up a new instance to enable authentication on your datalab.
+The installation guide explain how to set up a new Keycloak instance to enable authentication on your datalab.

 However, chances are that your organization already has an existing IAM system in place.
-This guide covers how to integrate Onyxia with various commonly used OIDC providers, including , , and .
+This guide covers how to integrate Onyxia with various commonly used OIDC providers, including Keycloak, Auth0, and Microsoft Entra ID.

 Onyxia use Public OpenID Connect client: no client Secret.